-nature of an integrated, experiential education plan is such that students at all levels have access to content that is constantly challenged to learn new things.
+nature of an integrated, experiential education plan is such that The students at all levels have access to content that is constantly challenged to learn new things.
 However, we acknowledge that additional experiences are necessary to ensure all students are met at their instructional level.
-Highperforming students will be able to experience content their instructional level through the of individualization use differentiation.
+Highperforming students will be able to experience content at their level through the individualization instructional use of and differentiation.
 Lessons will be differentiated based on students' need and implemented accordingly.